Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 • Red and white lines from Coma de Vaca hut to Ulldeter hut, Coma de Vaca hut to Vall de Núria, and Vall de Núria to Queralbs.

-• From Ulldeter hut to Ras de Crançà hut, there are red and white lines until the restaurant Les Marmotes (closed in summer) in Vallter 2000.
-Then, the route is marked with the number 3 and cairns.
+• The route from Ulldeter hut to Ras de Crançà hut is marked with red and white lines until the restaurant Les Marmotes (closed in summer) in Vallter 2000.
+Beyond this point, the number 3 and cairns indicate the route.

 • From Ras de Crançà hut to Coma de Vaca hut, you’ll find cairns until the mountain pass Coll de Crançà.
 Then, follow the red dots.